Virginia 4-H Military Clubs

 Project Club: A project club focuses on one particular 4-H project and conducts periodic business meetings.

 Virginia is proud to be one of the nation's 46 states and territories to receive the 4-H Military Partnership Grant.
 The Partnership Grant is used to support 4-H clubs for military youth on Army, Air Force, and Navy installations and in communities to reach geographically dispersed military youth.
-4-H military clubs have been organized on 11 military installations with 14 sites and two off-installation sites.
+4-H military clubs have been organized on 11 military installations with 14 sites and one off-installation site.
 Grant funding supports the 4-H staff responsible for chartering clubs, enrolling members, training club leaders, and involving 4-H military club members in local, regional, and state programs.

-VIRGINIA 4-H MILITARY CLUBS
+VIRGINIA 4-H MILITARY CLUBS & 4-H MILITARY PARTNERSHIP

 Virginia 4-H Military Clubs © 2013